 Make the Vanilla Cake

 - Mix the remaining milk with the eggs and vanilla.
-Whisk together lightly and set aside3 Eggs, 1 tablespoon Vanilla Extract
+Whisk together lightly and set aside.3 Large Eggs, 1 teaspoon Vanilla Extract

-- Place the flour, sugar, baking powder and salt into the bowl of your mixer and turn on low with your paddle attachment2.5 cups Cake Flour, 1 ¾ cups White Sugar, 1.5 tablespoon Baking Powder, ½ teaspoon Salt
+- Place the flour, sugar, baking powder and salt into the bowl of your mixer and turn on low with your paddle attachment2 ¾ cups Cake Flour, 1 ¾ cups White Sugar, 1 ½ teaspoon Baking Powder, ½ teaspoon Salt

 - Slowly add the butter, one small chunk at a time.
 Once it's all in it should look kind of like chunky breadcrumbs2 sticks Butter